cocos/cocos-docs/en/components/tiledmap.md

 4. Mount the script component onto the Canvas, it means dragging and dropping the script into the **Properties** of the node.
 Then drag and drop the auto-generated node with TiledLayer component in the **Node Tree** and the prefab in the **Assets** to the corresponding property box of script component.
 And save the Scene.

 5. Click the preview button at the top of the editor, we can see the effact that the nodes and the map layer mutual overlap.
-About the code, please refer to [ShieldNode](https://github.com/cocos-creator/example-cases/tree/master/assets/cases/tiledmap) for details.
+About the code, please refer to [ShieldNode](https://github.com/cocos-creator/example-cases/tree/v2.4.3/assets/cases/tiledmap) for details.

     ![](./tiledmap/shieldNode.png)

 If you want to remove a node in the map layer, call the `removeUserNode` of TiledLayer.

----

-Continue on to read about [Workflow of script development](../scripting/index.md).

 ## Disable TiledMap clipping